scsm-ua/kirtan-guide-en/songs/shiuddha-bhakata-charana-renu.md

     mṛdaṅga-bādya,    śunite mon, abasara sadā jāche
     gaura-bihita,       kīrtana śuni’, ānande hṛdoya nāche

 My mind always begs for the opportunity to hear the music of the mṛdaṅga.
-Upon hearing the kind of kīrtan or- dained by Lord Gaurachandra, my heart dances in ecstasy.
+Upon hearing the kind of kīrtan ordained by Lord Gaurachandra, my heart dances in ecstasy.

 #### 5

     jugala-mūrti,    dekhiyā mora, parama-ānanda hoy
     prasāda-sevā     korite hoya, sakala prapañcha jay

 By beholding the Deity forms of the divine couple, Śrī Śrī Rādhā-Krishna, I feel the greatest joy.
-By hon- ouring the Lord’s prasādam I conquer over all worldly illusions.
+By honouring the Lord’s prasādam I conquer over all worldly illusions.

 #### 6

     je-dina gṛhe,      bhajana dekhi, gṛhete goloka bhāya charaṇa-sīdhu,     dekhiyā gaṅgā, sukha nā sīmā pāya

-Goloka Vṛndāvan appears in my home whenev- er I see the worship and service of Lord Hari going on there.
+Goloka Vṛndāvan appears in my home whenever I see the worship and service of Lord Hari going on there.
 Upon seeing the Ganges, which is a river of nectar emanating from the lotus feet of the Lord, my happiness knows no bounds.

 #### 7

     tulasī dekhi’,     juḍāya prāṇa, mādhava-toṣaṇī jāni’
     gaura-priya,      śāka-sevane, jīvana sārthaka māni

 The sight of the holy Tulasī tree soothes my soul, for I know she gives pleasure to Lord Krishna.
-By hon- ouring śāk [a green leafy vegetable preparation], a dear favourite of Lord Chaitanya, I consider life worthwhile.
+By honouring śāk [a green leafy vegetable preparation], a dear favourite of Lord Chaitanya, I consider life worthwhile.

 #### 8